2222-09-27

 So…Why need an open-source bug-tracking tool?

-A bug tracker is an essential tool for any web- and software project.
-In order to make progress with our software projects, we need a simple yet effective workflow that allows us to report, document and track errors and failures which our software or website is causing.
+A bug tracker is essential for any web- and software project.
+In order to make progress with our software projects, we need a simple yet effective workflow that allows us to report, document, and track errors reporting bugs and failures that our software or website is causing.

 Trac is more than just a bug-tracking tool.
 It’s an open-source project management tool, wiki, and issue-tracking system.
 Specifically designed for software development projects.